What is social media marketing?

 Specific: Why is your small business on social media?
 You should have a direct and specific objective in mind for your strategies and find out which channel will help you accomplish them.
 Some business owners simply want a place to connect with customers, while others are more focused on increasing conversions or traffic to their website.

 Measurable: What data point or metric is most valuable to your business?
 To tell how effective your strategies are, your goals need to be measurable.
 Each social media network has a number of metrics for businesses to measure their efforts.
-There are also tools that help track engagement and conversion metrics for you, such as Google Analytics.
+There are also tools that help track engagement and conversion metrics for you, such as Google Analytics, as well as specialized social media listening tools.

 Attainable: Is your goal attainable?
 It’s difficult to go viral or become an overnight internet sensation, so you need goals that your business can reasonably obtain.